nginxinc/nginx-gateway-fabric/docs/installation.md

 #### Configure Delayed Termination Using Helm

-To to configure delayed termination on the NGF pod when the deployment method is Helm, please follow the instructions [here](/deploy/helm-chart/README.md#configure-delayed-termination-for-zero-downtime-upgrades).
+To configure delayed termination on the NGF pod when the deployment method is Helm, please follow the instructions [here](/deploy/helm-chart/README.md#configure-delayed-termination-for-zero-downtime-upgrades).

 ## Uninstalling NGINX Gateway Fabric